delta3d/delta3d/trunk/delta3d/readme.txt

    To build the Delta3D libraries from the root delta3d directory type:
     scons

-   To build the examples:
-    scons examples

-   To build the utilities:
-    scons utilities

-   To build HLA-related libraries, examples, and utilities:
-    scons hla

-   To build the Python bindings and example:
-    scons python

    To install the shared libraries in the lib folder under the prefix you specified: